2015 Sports Officials Legislative Scorecard

 >> CLICK HERE TO DOWNLOAD A PDF <<

 Has your state passed laws pertaining to assaults on officials, officials’ liability or independent contractor status?
-Those issues impact sports officials tremendously.
+Those three issues impact sports officials a lot.
 And many states have realized the importance of addressing those topics.

 Sports officials should be able to perform their duties without threat of personal injury, administrative hearings or litigation because of their game calls.
 Being a referee or umpire is no easy task.
 State legislators can show support for the men and women who officiate on the courts and fields by passing laws to protect them.

 NASO has been bringing attention to assault, liability and independent contractor issues for years.
-The map, updated for 2014, displays the states that have passed laws dealing with those issues.
+The map, updated for 2015, displays the states that have passed laws dealing with those issues.
 There are currently 21 states that have officiating assault laws (including 19 with criminal laws and two with civil statutes), 16 with limited liability legislation and 14 states with independent contractor laws.
 How does your state score?
-If there is work to be done, you can get involved.
+If there is work to be done, consider getting involved.

 Pass Legislation in Your State

 1. Contact your local association.
 Share with your association what other states have done in terms of legislation.
-Move forward as a united group.
+Move forward united.

 2. Circulate a petition.
 Ask members of your association and area officials association to sign a petition asking your lawmakers to take action.